Smiles from the threshold of the year to come,

 Throughout her research career, Helen has undertaken original research in the development of new medicines and biologically active chemicals from natural sources.
 In addition Helen is actively involved in research into Traditional Medicine in sub-Saharan Africa and Asia and incorporates aspects of Complementary and Alternative Medicine in her teaching.
 Her main research interests lie in the discovery of new therapies for diseases related to inflammation, autoimmune disease and cancer.

-3:30pm Dr Damien Brennan, Assistant Professor, School of Nursing, Trinity College
+Assistant Professor in Sociology, School of Nursing, Trinity College

 “Mental Health and Happiness”